SpencerWBarnes/NestServerV2/README.md

 * [Python 3.7.4](https://www.python.org/downloads/release/python-374/)
 * [Flask](https://www.fullstackpython.com/flask.html) - This creates the video server
+* [PyQt5](https://pypi.org/project/PyQt5/) - This is used to create the user interface
+* [Selenium](https://selenium-python.readthedocs.io/) - This is used to communicate with the PLC
 * [Matplotlib](https://matplotlib.org/users/installing.html) - This creates the drone landing plot in ```pad_plot.py```
 * [Pillow](https://pypi.org/project/Pillow/) - This is used to store the drone landing image as a ```.jpg``` image.